SmashMCeu/smash-api/README.md

 }
 ```

-For more information, please refer to the javadoc of `@AutoRegister`.
+For more information, please refer to the javadoc of `@Managed`.